The High-Class Stowaway: How a Multilingual Trickster Rode First Class Without a Ticket (1913)

-Hunts A Job, Is Caught.
-Speaks Six Languages and Says He Had No Trouble Evading Ticket Takers.
-Audaciously Applies to Ellis Island and May Be Deported as the Result.
+Hunts A Job Is Caught.
+He speaks Six Languages and Says He Had No Trouble Evading Ticket Takers.
+Audaciously Applies to Ellis Island and May Be Deported as a Result.

 New York.
-June 30, 1913. —There is on Ellis Island, a young man with an intellectual air and the easy, cosmopolitan ways of a traveler.
-He la Joseph Gronberger, 28 years old, a graduate of the University of Heidelberg.
+June 30, 1913. —There is a young man on Ellis Island with an intellectual air and a traveler's easy, cosmopolitan ways.
+He is Joseph Gronberger, 28 years old, a graduate of the University of Heidelberg.
 He speaks six languages.
 But he has no money and is deficient in logic, as will appear.

 He went to Ellis Island to get a job as an Interpreter.
 Immigration officials found his qualifications to be first-class.
-But when the officials asked him some essential questions, they found the best reasons for holding him as a prisoner and an alien, subject to deportation.
+But when they asked him some essential questions, they found the best reasons to hold him as a prisoner and an alien, subject to deportation.

 Gronberger Is the most remarkable and highest-class stowaway ever brought to the attention of the Immigration authorities.
 After he had passed his brilliant examination for the post of Interpreter, he was asked how long he had been In America.